srcdev888/AppSecRepository/README.md

 # My AppSec Repository
 Author:   Pedric Kng

-Purpose:  Repository for my learnings
+Purpose:  This repository contains many references and tutorials to upkeep my learnings in Checkmarx
 ***

 # Customized CxQL for Checkmarx CxSAST